AMDphreak/AMDphreak/README.md

 **Application programming**
 - _Do not use C++._ It is the worst programming language of all time: <https://youtu.be/7fGB-hjc2Gc?si=6qM7eUBS5t8fV-Np>
   C++ vs D: <https://gemini.google.com/share/51f07fad7499>
-- **Use Rust or D lang for systems programming.** Ideally, we would be rewriting all core operating system userland code in D lang, however Rust has captured the public attention.
-Certain features from Rust's toolchain are excellent ideas that need to be incorporated into D lang, however D lang already has `safe D` which is a similar idea for enforcing memory-safe practices in critical system-level tooling.

 **Scripting**
 - _Do not use Python._ See above.
 Python was originally made to "bridge the gap between C and shell scripting" (Guido van Rossum, creator of Python).